gomorpheus/morpheus-docs/release_notes/current.rst

      - Operations: Health permission relabeled as Admin: Health
      - Permission added to grant access to global guidance thresholds (Admin: Guidance Settings)

+- Settings: Cloud refresh interval is now user-configurable, the settings can be changed in Administration > Settings > Appliance

 - .. toggle-header:: :header: UI: **Reorganization of UI Menu**

      - Health section moved from Operations menu to Administration menu